octave-online/octave-online-server/README.md

 	$ (cd back-master && DEBUG=* node app.js)
 	$ (cd front && node app.js)

-To run the code as a service, you can install the systemd service provided in this repository and enable the code to be automatically run at startup.
+To run the code as a service, you can install the systemd service provided in this repository and enable the code to be automatically run at startup; see *entrypoint/oo.service* and `make install-selinux-bin`.

+## License

+Octave Online Server is licensed under the [GNU Affero General Public License](https://en.wikipedia.org/wiki/Affero_General_Public_License).

+> Octave Online Server is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+>
+> Octave Online Server is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+A copy of the license can be found in COPYING.

+Note: You may contact webmaster@octave-online.net to inquire about other options for licensing Octave Online Server.